 Let’s go back to the drawing board and come up with the important things you need to do and plan for in order to host a successful hybrid event that will make you money.

-It could be a good idea to run rehearsals with speakers and with the technology you are using to fine tune any audio and video issues that may arise.
-The is that everyone tuning in for the event will be able to not only access it but enjoy the clear stream and audio from beginning to end.
+It's a good idea to run rehearsals with speakers and with the technology you are using for the event.
+This will help you fine-tune any audio and video issues that may arise.
+You need to make sure that everyone tuning into the event will be able to access it and also enjoy the clear streaming and audio from beginning to end.

 In-person conferences will start picking up again, but that doesn’t mean you should say goodbye to virtual events any time soon.
 Here’s why you should consider hosting hybrid events moving forward:

 The beauty of a hybrid event is that you can reach a much wider audience.
 Without the physical barrier of distance and costs of hotel stays, you are able to reach attendees in different parts of the country and even the world!
 Additionally, people who are not able to come because of cost, time or other restrictions, have the flexibility now to attend from wherever they want to with ease, giving them more of a reason to attend overall.

 The added element of virtual participants allows for extra capabilities of capturing data and analyzing patterns they exhibited during the event.
 This is valuable information that can help companies generate leads, audit content and understand what their audience is really looking for.

 With this information, businesses will be able to improve on their offering and tailor their products and services accordingly.
 Imagine all the revenue your business can incur when you tailor your services exactly to your audience's tastes and preferences.

 Technology has made so much possible.
 Not only are we able to instantly connect with someone from across the world, but we are able to share with and reach a larger audience.
 Hybrid events allow you to be creative and create components for the virtual audience to contribute to and have fun with during an event.